SERVER API

 Detecting Access Token Expire

 The access token expires in around 2 hours from its issue date.
-There are two ways to determine if the access token has been expired in order to request a new one.
+There are two ways to determine if the access token has expired in order to request a new one.

 Checking the JWT contents